SkoolNotes/Taproot/2020ENG201/KBxHoDEssay.md

 	- 'excuse' of vision, while truly being blinded.
 		- just like.. you guessed it! colonialism!
 	- to close read:
+		- background was sombre
+			- claims to be seeing the sombreness, but is blind to the true sadness and of their situation
 		- movement was stately
 		- the effect of the torchlight was sinister